Table of Contents

 (back to main documentation) | (back to top)

 3.4.
-Variant Associated Methylation
+Variant Calling and Variant Associated Methylation

-3.4.1.
+3.4.3.
 Allele Specific Methylation

 --compute-asm true

---compute-asm true --use-gvcf true
+If the --compute-asm true

-3.4.3.
+3.4.4.
 Somatic Variant Calling

-The pipeline also supports somatic variant calling which is performed using Mutect2 followed by GATK-recommended filtering using FilterMutectCalls.
+The pipeline also supports somatic variant calling which is performed using GATK Mutect2 followed by GATK-recommended filtering using FilterMutectCalls.
 This is performed in the ‘tumour-only’ mode of Mutect2 (i.e. it is not run using pairing of a tumour / matched normal).

 --additional-params call_somatic_variants=true